open-learning/git4ol/README.md

 >
 > This part of the spec assumes the actor is a ***student***

-Let's start by making sure we're on the correct assignment branch using `git checkout`:
+Start by making sure we're on the correct assignment branch using `git checkout`:

 ```shell
 student@shell:~/git4ol$ git checkout markdown@0.0.1/assignment/1#first-attempt
 Switched to branch 'markdown@0.0.1/assignment/1#first-attempt'
 ```

-Before we can accept a certificate we have have to add have a `teacher` remote set up.
-Assuming we already have a local clone of the [git4ol](https://github.com/open-learning/git4ol/) repository all we have to do is to `git remote add` the teacher repository.
+Before we can accept a certificate we have to add a `teacher` remote.
+Assuming we already have a local clone of the [`git4ol`](https://github.com/open-learning/git4ol/) repository we should `git remote add` the teacher repository:

-> **note**
->
-> We've used the repository url `https://github.com/open-learning/git4ol.git` in these examples, substitute with your own.

 ```shell
 student@shell:~/git4ol$ git remote add teacher https://github.com/open-learning/git4ol.git
 ```

-Once we have the remote, let's `git fetch` available branches from our `teacher` remote:
+Once we have the `teacher` remote added, let's `git fetch` available branches from it:

 ```shell
 student@shell:~/git4ol$ git fetch teacher